 If you’re not getting many complaints, people know that the unsubscribe button is at the bottom of the email.
 If you’re getting loads of complaints and deliverability issues, then hold your hands up and realize that perhaps your data practices haven’t been the best in the past and it’s time do something about it.
 In this instance, there’s no harm in putting it at the top for a short period and letting those who genuinely don’t want your emails to unsubscribe, without causing damage.

 You can monitor the number of complaints you’re getting and over time you’ll notice the quality of your data improving.
 Once you see this transition then perhaps it’s time to remove it from being quite so prominent.

 After all, there’s no need to try and force someone to stay on your mailing list.
-If someone wants to unsubscribe then I’m sure there’s little you can do to dissuade them at this point.
+If someone wants to unsubscribe then you should let them.
+(But considerour post 3 quick ways to reduce unsubscribes.)
 You’re only adding fuel to the fire by making it difficult to do so.